kpeiruza/docker-lpic2-ldap-server/README.md

 Just launch it:

-*docker run --rm -t kpeiruza/lpic2-ldap-server*
+*docker run -p 389:389 --name lpic2ldap -d kpeiruza/lpic2-ldap-server*

 Try to:

+- ssh ldapuser@$(docker inspect  -f '{{ .NetworkSettings.IPAddress }}' lpic2ldap)
-- Add new users and groups.
+- Add new users and groups with ldapadd.
 You have an example at tree.ldif (ldapadd)
-- Integrate your system's auth with this LDAP server (pam_ldap and libnss_ldap)
+- Integrate your system's auth with this LDAP server (pam_ldap and libnss_ldap) (remember to launch the container with -p 389:389)
 - ...